MicrosoftDocs/visualstudio-docs/connected-environment/get-started-netcore-05.md

 ## Run the WebAPI service
 1. Open the folder `mywebapi` in a separate VS Code window.
 1. Hit F5, and wait for the service to build and deploy.
 1. Take note of the endpoint URL, it will look something like http://localhost:\<portnumber\>.
-It may seem like the container is running locally, but actually it is running in Azure.
-The reason for the localhost address is because `mywebapi` has no public endpoints and can only be accessed from within the Kubernetes instance.
+It may seem like the container is running locally, but actually it is running in our development environment in Azure.
+The reason for the localhost address is because `mywebapi` has not defined any public endpoints and can only be accessed from within the Kubernetes instance.
 To facilitate interacting with the private service from your local machine, Connected Environment creates a temporary SSH tunnel.
 1. When `mywebapi` is ready, open your browser to the localhost address.
 Append `/api/values` to the URL to access the default GET API for the `ValuesController`.
 1. If all the steps were successful, you should be able to see a response from the `mywebapi` service.